kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 * Only one instance of the loader runs at once.
 Unspecified behavior may result otherwise.
 * There is only one extant node per external ID (e.g. per NCBI Taxonomy ID) at any one time.
-* There is only one extant edge between any two extant nodes at any one time.

 ## Issues